logo Arizona Trailblazers

 by Ted Tenny

-GPS Route Map
+GPS Map

-from Bill Zimmermann
+by Bill Zimmermann

 group

 Seven heroic hikers set out from Bumble Bee Creek to climb Bland Hill.
 The weather forecast says “30% chance of rain,” so we all carry rain gear.
-But instead of a storm we have a very pleasant day for hiking – cool, partly cloudy with a mild breeze.
+But instead of a storm we have a very pleasant day for hiking—cool, partly cloudy with a mild breeze.

 Bumble Bee Creek has water flowing.
 After walking along the creek past a tributary, we climb the rocks and begin our long, graduate ascent to the top of Bland Hill.